lake-wg/ra/draft-ietf-lake-ra.md

 EDHOC Initiator plays the role of the RATS Relying Party.
 EDHOC Responder plays the role of the RATS Attester.
 An external entity, out of scope of this specification, plays the role of the RATS Verifier.
-The EAD items specific to the passport model are defined in {{ead-pp}}.
+The EAD items specific to the passport model are defined in {{pp}}.

 The Relying Party asks the Attester to do a remote attestation by sending a trigger_pp (see {{trigger-pp}}) in EDHOC message_1.
 The Attester replies to the Relying Party with a Result proposal in EAD_2.